JakubNei/mcs-ICodeCompiler/README.md

 Mono version that Unity uses has an ICodeCompiler iplementation that depends heavily on paths and likely will work only on Linux systems with Mono installed. (see for your self: https://github.com/mosa/Mono-Class-Libraries/blob/master/mcs/class/System/Microsoft.CSharp/CSharpCodeCompiler.cs).
 Thus if your game uses ICodeCompiler provided by Mono it will likely cause exceptions in release build.
 (Because a release build uses only 2MB Mono runtime, whereas Unity editor uses full ~100MB Mono install)

-Thankfully for us mcs was recently dual licensed under MIT X11 and GNU GPL.
-Thus we choose MIT X11 which allows use in commercial applications. (see: https://github.com/mono/mono/blob/master/LICENSE)
+MCS was recently dual licensed under MIT X11 and GNU GPL.
+Thus we choose MIT X11 which allows everyone to use it in commercial applications. (see: https://github.com/mono/mono/blob/master/LICENSE)

 Part of ongoing effort to perfect the answer for: http://answers.unity3d.com/questions/364580/scripting-works-in-editor-try-it-but-not-build.html